 |Parking Lot Ownership||N/A|

 For information about Amtrak fares and schedules, please call 1-800-USA-RAIL (1-800-872-7245).

 Local Community Links:

 Essex is the only flag stop on the route of the Empire Builder.
-If there is a reservation for a passenger boarding or detraining at Essex, the train will stop.
+If there is a reservation for a passenger boarding or detraining, the train will stop.
 If not, it simply continues through Essex.

-Originally, Essex was home to a rail yard for the Great Northern Railway.
-The historic Izaak Walton Inn was built next to this yard in 1939 to house railroad personnel and snow removal crews for the railway.
-Despite a campaign for the Inn to serve as an entrance to Glacier Park between East and West Glacier, the plan was not adopted.
+Essex was originally home to a rail yard for the Great Northern Railway.
+The historic Izaak Walton Inn was built next to this yard in 1939 to house railroad personnel and snow removal crews.
+Despite a campaign for the inn to serve as an entrance to Glacier Park between East and West Glacier, the plan was not adopted.